taskcluster/remote-signed-s3/README.md

 ## Architecture
 This project is divided into a server-side component called the `Controller`.
-Instances of the `Controller` know how to genereate and sign all the methods involved in uploading files to S3.  `Controller`s also know how to run methods which must be run from the server.
+Instances of the `Controller` know how to generate and sign all the methods involved in uploading files to S3.  `Controller`s also know how to run methods which must be run from the server.
 The methods which must be run from the server are the initate, complete and abort methods of the multipart uploads.